LifeSweetener/PDDL-Game-For-PlanSys2-Planner/README.md

 </p>

 <p>
  PDDL assumes that developer create a <b>planning doman</b> in one .pddl file and <b>task</b> or <b>problem</b> for the planner in another.
-In first file programmer should include his view of <b>subject area</b> the planner will work with.
-In second — a problem which planner has to solve.
+In the first file programmer should include his view of <b>subject area</b> the planner will work with.
+In the second — a problem which planner has to solve.
 That repository in particular involves an arsenal of popular PDDL version <b>2.1</b>.
  This version includes such novations as: numeric fluents, plan-metrics and durative/continuous actions.
 Read more about this in your preferred resources or visit my website: <a href="http://matesspace.h1n.ru/articles/ros/ros0/ros0.php">http://matesspace.h1n.ru</a> (I'm from Russia :).
 </p>